The DRC has a new home! Help us renovate our new community space by contributing to the Capital Campaign Fund

 Racheal Gager

-Community Mediation Intake
+Volunteer Engagement; Community Mediation Intake Specialist

 Racheal joined the DRC staff in early 2022 as a Community Mediation Intake Specialist.
 Racheal comes to us with a background working with children, and as a CNA.
 Having two daughters herself, she is passionate about helping others, and intends to continue her education to become a family and youth counselor.